thompsonsed/pycoalescence/README.md

 Institution: Imperial College London and National University of Singapore

 Version: 1.0.1
-This project is released under BSD-3
+This project is released under MIT
-See file **LICENSE.txt** or go to [here](https://opensource.org/licenses/BSD-3-Clause) for full license details.
+See file **LICENSE.txt** or go to [here](https://opensource.org/licenses/MIT) for full license details.